-The ceremony begins at 2:00 PM.
-No tickets are required.
-The ceremony will last approximately 2 1/2 hours.
+The ceremony begins at 12:00 PM and will last approximately 2 1/2 to 3 hours.

-Will leave the Auxiliary Gym at 1:55 PM and move into the arena at 2:00 PM.
+Will leave the assembly locations at 11:40 AM and move into the stadium at 12:00 PM.

-Graduates should be seated immediately upon reaching their proper seat.
+Graduates should be seated immediately upon reaching their seats.

 Please stand at the President's signal.